 Charities have to be careful that anything they say doesn’t jeopardise future court cases, which could result in those who have caused suffering to animals escaping justice.

-Charities must work within the law and have NO legal power to remove horses without an owner’s consent.
-Horses can only be removed under the Animal Welfare Act by police, local authority appointed inspectors or appointed staff from the APHA (In Scotland the SSPCA inspectors have these powers) and only with the approval of a veterinary surgeon.
+Charities must work within the law and have NO legal power to remove animals without an owner’s consent.
+Equines can only be removed under the Animal Welfare Act by police, local authority appointed inspectors or appointed staff from the APHA (In Scotland the SSPCA inspectors have these powers) and only with the approval of a veterinary surgeon.
 If the appointed veterinary surgeon does not approve removal the animals must, by law, remain in situ with attending charities then only able to monitor the situation.

 To protect the integrity of any investigation, essential for successful legal action, removal of animals by an authorised Inspector is done on the advice of a vet who has carried out the necessary examinations.
 Failure to follow the correct procedure could result in staff and organisations being prosecuted for theft.
 These actions could also jeopardise any legal action to protect the animals, or result in animals having to be returned.